punithkumar-bs/portfolio/README.md

 #### To contribute to the project:

-1. Choose any open issue.
+1. Choose any open issue from [here](https://github.com/punithkumar-bs/portfolio/issues).
 2. Comment on the issue: `Can I work on this?` and get assigned.
 3. Make changes to your fork and send a PR.